Gillette Trespassing to Hunt Lawyers

 - Up to six months in jail.

 It is vital to be fully aware of the land boundaries when hunting in Wyoming, even on public land, as only areas legally open to hunters can be crossed.
 Not all public land is open to hunting.
-If you have wandered onto private land or public land where it is illegal to hunt, you will need a skilled attorney to avoid criminal charges.
+If you have wandered onto private land or public land where it is illegal to hunt, you will need a skilled attorney to avoid criminal charges in Wyoming.

 It is critical that you exercise your right to remain silent and contact an attorney immediately.
 The earlier the legal team at Steven Titus & Associates, P.C. gets involved, the more likely profound consequences could be avoided.
 Every case is unique and deserves the full attention of a lawyer to identify the flaws in the case and seek to reduce the damage.
 Just a few of the possible defenses include: